top of page

 Read on......

 For true autumn colour the ingredients of choice are the jewel-coloured liqueurs like watermelon, orange, pomegranate, & cherry.
 These can be mixed with iced tea, cider or vodka in amounts to your taste.
-For a non-alcoholic alternative try apple juices, and syrups like grenadine and agave.
+For a non-alcoholic alternative try clear and cloudy apple juices, and syrups like grenadine and agave.
 Pumpkin flesh can be added to a margarita cocktail for colour and texture if properly strained beforehand.
 Top it off with a dollop of fresh cream!
 Sparkling ginger beer is delicious on its own but it also mixes well with gin, apple juice and cider.
-Add lots of sliced apple, orange and lemon to garnish.
+Add lots of sliced apple, orange and lemon, fresh or dried, to garnish.

 Colour & Kick!